Sample Finishers Medal

 Concurrent events

-All brevets will start from the same place, at the same time.
+All brevets will start from the same place, in the vicinity of "Hotel Row" at the same time.

 Please note that this is an an early morning start.